tiago0214/tiago0214/README.md

 # **Tiago Souza Dias**

-Currently, I have been immersing myself in the world of programming, exploring everything from web development with JavaScript frameworks to desktop development with C#, as well as deeper concepts such as network protocols, operating systems, and computer architecture.

 I work as a full-stack developer, specializing in backend languages like TypeScript/Node.js and C#, as well as frontend development with React.
 I am also pursuing a degree in Software Engineering at Uninter.

 ## *Skills*